-The new decade is less than a month away, but 2020 is bringing with it uncertainty for real estate professionals & mortgage brokers, as we see rising prices, slowing mortgages, and inventory shortages signal the end of the boom market we’ve enjoyed for the last few years.
+We’re less than a month into the new year, and 2020 is bringing with it uncertainty for real estate professionals & mortgage brokers, as we see rising prices, slowing mortgages, and inventory shortages signal the end of the boom market we’ve enjoyed for the last few years.

 For Savvy REALTORS® & mortgage professionals, the changing market can be a good thing: as we shift into a buyer’s market, less experienced dilletantes will exit the industry, allowing true professionals to expand their market & grow despite the slowdown.
 That’s only true if you’re prepared, though, and part of that preparation is cutting costs, streamlining your processes, and staffing up for the extra work required to make each sale.

 If you don’t already have a virtual assistant, this is the time to hire one.
 Choose MyOutDesk – the real estate industry’s #1 choice for virtual assistant staffing.
 Schedule a Double My Business Strategy Session with us now and we’ll show you exactly how to take charge in the changing market and stay on top of the chaos.

 Make sure to schedule your strategy session, and in the meantime, pay close attention to the Top 3 trends for 2020 below, which will help you prepare for the changes coming to real estate in the new year.

 Home Prices Are Still Rising Slowly

 In 2018 prices rose by 5%, and in 2019 that slowed to 3%.
 We’re expecting to see even less increase in 2020 with prices rising around 2.8%, which shouldn’t be surprising with media like CNBC running stories about overpriced home values.
 Again, we’re moving into a buyer’s market, so as an agent you’ll want to learn how to gracefully work with your sellers to help them with price reductions when necessary – and as things become more competitive, this skill will become more important.